 £20bn of business rates support and grant funding has been announced to help the most-affected firms manage their cashflow through this period, this includes:

-Increasing grants to small businesses eligible for Small Business Rate Relief from £3,000 to £10,000
+Provision of £10,000 grants to small businesses who are eligible for Small Business Rate Relief.

 The scheme will be delivered through commercial lenders, backed by the Government-owned British Business Bank.
-There are 40 Accredited Lenders able to offer the scheme, including all the major banks.
-The Scheme will support business loans and overdrafts of up to £5 million in value by providing a guarantee to the lender.
+There are 48 accredited lenders able to offer the scheme, including all major banks.
+The Scheme will support business loans and overdrafts of up to £5m in value by providing a guarantee to the lender.
 The Government will not charge businesses for this guarantee.
 The scheme will also cover asset finance and invoice finance.